BytecodeAgency/Coding-Standards/README.md

 * Docker Compose should be used when there are multiple services running, like PHP and MySQL
 * Using Docker Compose for just one container is still encourtaged
 * Always prefer 2 smaller containers over 1 larger one
-* For running services in production, Docker Compose is prefered over systemd, init.d, etc.
+* For running services in production, Docker Compose is prefered over systemd, init.d, etc. as it makes deployments much easier
-* If Nginx is used (as a reverse proxy), Nginx should be run through Docker Compose
 * Usage of Linux Alpine is prefered, because it is a very light distro and will speed things up a lot
+* Try not to create complete Dockerfile install scripts, rather use existing (and verified safe!)
+Docker images from the Docker Hub
 * The `docker-compose.yml` file should be the same between environments, so no `-prod.yml`, `-dev.yml` files
 * GitLab can be used as container repository